 After a convincing neutral-site win over Georgia Tech last Sunday, Northwestern returned home for a Windy City clash against DePaul, and things got out of hand fast Saturday.

-The visitors scored the first bucket of the game, but that would be about the only highlight for the Blue Demons (8-4, 0-2 Big East) in the opening minutes.
+The visitors scored the first bucket of the game, but that would be about the only highlight for the Blue Demons (8-4, 0-2 Big East) through the game’s opening minutes.
 The Wildcats (9-3, 1-1 Big Ten) launched into a blistering 20-0 run, knocking down every single shot they took — 9-for-9 — to set the tone early.
 NU never slowed down and ultimately pulled away with an 84-64 victory

 NU’s defense suffocated DePaul early, forcing turnovers and turning them into easy points.
 The ‘Cats scored 15 points off 14 first half Blue Demon turnovers and recorded 10 steals in the opening turnovers.